foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/bosmer-mage.md

 * **Fortify Sneak:** *You are 25% better at sneaking.*
 * **Muffle:** *You make 50% less noise while moving.*
-* **Resist [Element]:** *Your [Element] Resistance is increased by 50%.*
+* **Fortify Movement Speed:** *Your Movement Speed is increased by 20%.*

 Sneaking is something you do often so it's only natural for your footwear choices to revolve around it.
 The sneakier you are, the more havok you can wreak without anyone counterattacking.
 It's a win/win.

 #### Necklace

 * **Fortify Destruction Power:** *Your Destruction spells are 25% stronger.*
+* **Resist Magic:** *Your Magic Resistance is increased by 25%.*
 * **Fortify Alteration Duration:** *Your Alteration spells last 50% longer.*
-* **Resist Magic:** *Your Magic Resistance is increased by 25%. *

 Necklace has plenty for you to enjoy.
 As mostly all of your damage is from Destruction magic, boosting that is your #1 priority.
-After that you have the luxury to experiment with other choices, but Alteration Duration will make your scrolls last even longer.
+After that you have the luxury to experiment with other choices, though Alteration Duration will make your scrolls last even longer.

 #### Ring